skierpage/hydrogen_ladder_svg/README.md

 ### TODO: Cleanup
 Remove all the ooo: attributes

-Remove the <defs> section that names slide elements and is out-of-date and probably useless.
+Remove the `<defs>` section that names slide elements and is out-of-date and probably useless.

-?
-Does the <defs> that includes font id=EmbeddedFont_1 that defines "Arial embedded" work?

-The main content is nestead g1234 > g1232 > container-id1 > id1 (which has a clip path) > g1228.
+The main content is nested g1234 > g1232 > container-id1 > id1 (which has a clip path) > g1228.
 Could remove most or all of these...
 To do this in Inkscape:
 * remove g1232 group (ungroup?)
 * remove (ungroup) container-id1